sander76/consoler/README.md

-# consoler
+# pyconsoler
-small library with helper functions to get some unity output on my console apps.
+small library with helper functions to get some unified output on my console apps.